-The Honors Program in history offers students additional intellectual challenges.
+The Honors Program in History offers students additional intellectual challenges.
 Honors students participate in an advanced seminar and produce a substantial thesis based on their own primary source research.
 Students enjoy the reward of finishing a prolonged, independent project mentored by a faculty member.

 Students must fulfill the standard requirements for the major, and a two-semester sequence of research seminars.
 These are Honors Thesis 497 I (seminar) and Honors Thesis 497 II (tutorial), in which students prepare a thesis of approximately thirty to forty pages.
-Upon admission to the program, honors students are responsible for arranging with a faculty mentor to guide their thesis research and writing, normally completed in the senior year.
+Upon admission to the program, honors students are responsible for arranging with a faculty mentor to guide their thesis research and writing, normally completed in their senior year.

-Honors students may, at the discretion of their mentors and upon approval of the directors of undergraduate and graduate studies, participate in a relevant graduate seminar or seminars.
-Honors students who complete the thesis and maintain a minimum GPA of 3.33 in the major will graduate with Honors in history.
+Honors students may, at the discretion of their mentors and upon approval of the Directors of Undergraduate and Graduate studies, participate in a relevant graduate seminar or seminars.
+Honors students who complete the thesis and maintain a minimum GPA of 3.33 in the major will graduate with Honors in History.